 For students thinking about medical school, the cost can be overwhelming.
-Even if you are years away, it’s never to early to start thinking about student loans, living expenses, scholarships, and more.
+Even if you are years away, it’s never too early to start thinking about student loans, living expenses, scholarships, and more.
 But just what are medical school costs around the world?
-Whether you are a medical student looking at American medical colleges or med school oversees, there is something for you.
+Whether you are a medical student looking at American medical colleges or med school overseas, there is something for you.
 Read on to learn about American medical school costs, International med school costs, and Caribbean medical school costs.

 Medical School Costs

-For tips for putting together your application click on this link.
+For tips for putting together your application, click on this link.

 American Medical Schools

 Some of the most prestigious medical schools in the world are located in the United States.
 But those name brands come with a high price.
 If a student wants to attend an American medical school, they need to know that they’ll have to shell out a premium for the brand name.
 Additionally, there need to be more spots for all the prospective students, making it very challenging academically to get in.
 We will break this category into two sections, public and private schools.

 The government subsidizes public medical schools.
 Thus a prospective medical student will find public attendance costs much cheaper than their private school cohorts.
 With prestigious institutions, including UCLA, the University of Washington, and the University of Virginia, public medical schools produce some of the brightest doctors in the world.
 They do so at a better rate than private schools.

 However, in-state vs. out-of-state medical school tuition is something to think about.
 Attending a Med School not in your state is much more expensive.